coyotespike/TaskMasterPro/README.md

 # Task Planner AI

 An AI-powered task planning application that generates optimized daily schedules with intelligent insights and user-friendly design.
-Made with Claude, Replit, ChatGPT, Vercel.
+Made with Claude, Replit, ChatGPT, Vercel, and NextJS.

 ## Features